Illias-b/Natural-Language-Processing/README.md

 ## Code Description
 The code for this project is divided into several key parts, each responsible for a stage in the analysis process:

 1. **Data Preprocessing**: Cleaning and tokenising text data.
 This step is crucial as it prepares the raw survey text, removing any noise and irrelevant information.
 Tokenisation is particularly important because it breaks down the text into individual elements or 'tokens'.
-This makes the data more manageable and enables the model to more effectively analyze and understand the language patterns and sentiments in the responses.
+This makes the data more manageable and enables the model to more effectively analyse and understand the language patterns and sentiments in the responses.

 2. **Topic Modeling**: Applying GSDMM for identifying topics within survey responses.
-We chose GSDMM specifically because it excels in analysing short texts less than 50 words, which is typical in surveys.
+We chose GSDMM specifically because it excels in analysing short texts less than 50 words, which is typical in this survey setting.
 This model helps in accurately extracting themes and sentiments from concise responses, providing a deeper understanding of the underlying topics in the survey data.

 3. **Visualisation**: Generating word clouds and bar charts to visualise the findings.
 These visualisations are essential for presenting the results in a way that is easily understandable, even for those with a non-technical background.
 For example, the word cloud below shows the most frequently mentioned terms in one of the survey categories, offering a quick and intuitive visual representation of key themes.